Fiserv/universal-commerce/recipes/MasterCard.md

-# Mastercard AN 5524 - CIT and MIT Compliance Indicators
+# MasterCard AN 5524 - CIT and MIT Compliance Indicators

 ## Introduction

-Mastercard is introducing two new global acquirer Data Integrity edits to monitor Cardholder-Initiated Transaction (CIT) and Merchant-Initiated Transaction (MIT) indicators in each electronic commerce (e-commerce) and credential-on-file (COF) transaction to help enforce the Mastercard mandate requiring acquirers and their processors to provide CIT and MIT indicators.
+MasterCard is introducing two new global acquirer Data Integrity edits to monitor Cardholder-Initiated Transaction (CIT) and Merchant-Initiated Transaction (MIT) indicators in each electronic commerce (e-commerce) and credential-on-file (COF) transaction to help enforce the MasterCard mandate requiring acquirers and their processors to provide CIT and MIT indicators.

 - **Cardholder-Initiated Transaction (CIT):** A Cardholder-Initiated Transaction (CIT) is a type of financial transaction where the cardholder takes the active role in initiating the payment.
 This commonly occurs during in-store purchases, online shopping, or when the cardholder voluntarily decides to make a payment using their payment card.
 CIT transactions are driven by the cardholder's choice and consent.